wanghaisheng/responsive-landing-page-starter/content/blog/en/vonage-cli-is-v1-0-0.md

 ```

 ## Getting Started
-I typically put a getting started section at the front of the article, but in the middle is where you are, so read on and learn how to get going.

-The latest core is on npm and can be installed with
+The latest core is on npm and you can install it with:

 ```
 npm install -g @vonage/cli
 ```

-Once you have that installed, you will need to go to your [dashboard](https://dashboard.nexmo.com/) and grab your apiKey and secret, and set your config with the following:
+Once you have that installed, you will need to go to your [dashboard](https://dashboard.nexmo.com/) to grab your API key and secret, and set your config with the following:

 ```shell
 vonage config:set --apiKey=XXXXXX --apiSecret=XXXXXX
 ```

-And now you are set to explore using `--help, -h` on any command.
+Now you are set to start exploring using `--help, -h` on any command.

 ## What happens to the Nexmo CLI?
-The Nexmo CLI will move into maintenance mode and receive bug fixes for the next year, September 21, 2022.
-At that time, it will officially deprecate and no longer be supported.
+The Nexmo CLI will move into maintenance mode and receive bug fixes for the next year—until September 21, 2022.
+At that time, it will officially deprecate and will no longer be supported.

 ## Final Request
 I only want the best tools here, but I can't do it without you.
 Your feedback and support are fantastic, and with all of us working together, we can make the future of our CLI something special.

-Feel free to drop me a line @kellyjandrews, send me an [issue](https://github.com/Vonage/vonage-cli/issues), or email us at devrel@vonage.com.
+Feel free to drop me a line [@kellyjandrews](https://twitter.com/kellyjandrews), send me an [issue](https://github.com/Vonage/vonage-cli/issues), or email us at devrel@vonage.com.